Experienced South Carolina Divorce Lawyers to Handle Your Divorce or Separation

-- Collect all relevant business financial documents, including
+- Collect all relevant business financial documents including:

 - Detailed accounting records including bank statements for the past three years

-- Prepare an outline of your monthly budget.
+- An outline of your monthly budget